Spectral Filtering Induced by Non-Hermitian Evolution with Balanced Gain and Loss: Enhancing Quantum Chaos: Abstract

 \section{Abstract}

-The dynamical signatures of an isolated quantum chaotic system are captured by the spectral form factor, which exhibits as a function of time a dip, a ramp, and a plateau, with the ramp being governed by the correlations in the level spacing distribution.
-These dynamical signatures are generally suppressed by decoherence.
-We consider the nonlinear non-Hermitian evolution associated with balanced gain and loss (BGL) in an energy-dephasing scenario and show that dissipation in this setting enhances manifestations of quantum chaos.
-Using the Sachdev-Ye-Kitaev model as a test-bed, BGL is shown to increase the span of the ramp, lowering the dip as well as the value of the plateau, providing an experimentally realizable physical mechanism for spectral filtering.
-The enhancement due to BGL is shown to be optimal with respect to the choice of the filter function.
+The dynamical signatures of quantum chaos in an isolated system are captured by the spectral form factor, which exhibits as a function of time a dip, a ramp, and a plateau, with the ramp being governed by the correlations in the level spacing distribution.
+While decoherence generally suppresses these dynamical signatures, the nonlinear non-Hermitian evolution with balanced gain and loss (BGL) in an energy-dephasing scenario can enhance manifestations of quantum chaos.
+In the Sachdev-Ye-Kitaev model and random matrix Hamiltonians, BGL increases the span of the ramp, lowering the dip as well as the value of the plateau, providing an experimentally realizable physical mechanism for spectral filtering.
+The chaos enhancement due to BGL is optimal over a family of filter functions that can be engineered with fluctuating Hamiltonians.

 Non-Hermitian physics offers an exciting arena at the frontiers of physics where nonequilibrium phenomena govern.
-In particular, the evolution under non-Hermitian Hamiltonians no longer conserves energy and is characterized by dissipation \cite{Ashida20}.
+In such a scenario, the evolution no longer conserves energy and is characterized by dissipation \cite{Ashida20}.
 Its relevance was soon appreciated in nuclear theory \cite{Gamow28}, chemical dynamics \cite{Levine11} and quantum optics \cite{Plenio98}, but its manifestations span over a wide diversity of fields such as mechanics, photonics and active matter \cite{Ashida20}.
-Condensed matter theory of many-body physics is actively being extended in such a setting.
-In this context, an exciting frontier focuses on the interplay between the nonequilibrium dynamics of non-Hermitian systems and quantum chaos.
+Condensed matter theory of many-body physics is actively being extended in this setting.
+An exciting frontier focuses on the interplay between the nonequilibrium dynamics of non-Hermitian systems and quantum chaos.